László Bölöni

-László Bölöni (László József Bölöni; born 11 March 1953) is a Romanian professional football manager and former player who is the manager of Ligue 2 club Metz.
+Ladislau "Loți" Iosif Bölöni (László József Bölöni; born 11 March 1953) is a Romanian professional football manager and former player.

 After starting out at ASA Târgu Mureș, Bölöni became an integral part of the Steaua București team that won the European Cup in 1986, making it the only Romanian team—and one of two Eastern European sides—to have achieved the honour.
 He was twice named Romanian Footballer of the Year and took part in 484 Divizia A games, the fourth-most appearances in the history of the competition.
 Internationally, Bölöni earned 102 caps with the national team, which ranks him fifth in the nation's all-time list, and scored 23 goals, the sixth highest all-time mark.
 He is thus considered one of the best Romanian footballers in history.

-Following his retirement as a player he went on to coach clubs in France, Portugal, the Arabian Peninsula, Belgium and Greece.
+Following his retirement as a player, he went on to coach clubs in France, Portugal, the Arabian Peninsula, Belgium and Greece.
 Bölöni was also at the helm of the Romania national team between 2000 and 2001.
-In terms of trophies won, his most successful stints were at Sporting CP and Standard Liège with three domestic honours each.
+In terms of trophies won, his most successful stints were at Sporting CP and Standard Liège, with three domestic honours each.

 Club career

 Bölöni was born in Târgu Mureș, Romania, into an ethnic Hungarian family from Târnăveni.
 His first team was Chimica Târnăveni, and in 1970 he moved to ASA Târgu Mureș.
 He stayed there until 1984, when he joined Steaua București, where he was part of the team which won the 1986 European Cup Final (where he missed his penalty in the shootout) and the European Super Cup the following year.

 Bölöni remained at Steaua until 1987.
-In 1988, aged 35, Bölöni left the country to play in Belgium at Racing Jet Bruxelles and then in France at US Créteil.
+In 1988, aged 35, Bölöni left the country to play in Belgium at Racing Jet Wavre, and then in France at Créteil.
 He retired from professional football in 1992.
 On 25 March 2008, he was decorated by Romanian president Traian Băsescu with Ordinul "Meritul Sportiv" — (The Order "The Sportive Merit") class II, for his part in winning the European Cup in 1986.